DigicoUK/di_con_babyshark_enghost_yocto/BOOT_PROCESS.md

 2. Attempt to program the PL.
 This reads from the `fpga1bitstream` flash partition and programs it.
 A patch to u-boot has been added to re-run `ps7_post_config` after programming.
-3. If programming fails, continue anyway as best effort (TODO need to pass this info to kernel)
+3. If programming fails, continue anyway as best effort.
+The kernel command line `digico_no_pl=1` is added to the kernel command line, as well as a cmdline paramter to blacklist the engine comms kernel module.
+This is because the engine comms kernel module ("yeng") will attempt to read and write to the AXI bus which goes nowhere.
+TODO(liam): we need to also blacklist dante startup.
 4. Try boot from USB.
 Mount the USB as FAT
     - Scan for bootscripts (`boot.scr`).
 If any is found, run it
     - Scan for fitImages (`fitImage` or `image.ub`).
 If any is found, boot it